wusai2333/trib/doc/lab2.md

 to the same back-end, so make sure it handles all the concurrency issues correctly.

-Also, be aware that the `trib.BinStorage` instance receives might be one that you just implemented for previous entry functions, but as long as it satisfies the bin storage interface specification, your Tribbler server should work just fine.
-This means that you cannot rely on the bin storage keepers to perform Tribbler related garbage cleaning.
+Also, be aware that the `trib.BinStorage` instance receives might be *not* one that you just implemented for previous entry functions, but as long as it satisfies the bin storage interface specification, your Tribbler server should work just fine.
+This means that you cannot rely on the bin storage keeper to perform Tribbler related garbage cleaning.
 The front-ends might spawn back-ground routines that do the garbage cleaning by themselves.